 LG: It is, but it doesn’t seem right to talk about it in the same sentence.
 We lost Natalie that night – so that’s very, very secondary to us.
 The message – the meaning – is Natalie and making a difference.
 My injury doesn’t make a difference to anyone, but Natalie can make a difference.
 The important part is her story.

 GS: Your lawyer Roger Dreyer put it well though, simply referring to your injury as the “cascading effects of Natalie’s loss.”

-JG: Well, I know of a couple of instances in California where stock epinephrine was used and helped mitigate a tragedy and possibly save a life.
+JG: I know of a couple of instances in California where stock epinephrine was used, and helped mitigate a tragedy and possibly save a life.
 Clearly, there’s something going on with the pharmaceutical company that makes us all raise our eyebrows.
 That being said, do I still think it’s important that all schools to have epinephrine accessible and designated in our schools?
 Absolutely!

 GS: You have spoken of positive momentum.
 Do you think the high profile of Natalie’s passing will help to prevent other deaths?

-LG: In terms of momentum, if parents are paying more attention because there are so many numbers, if schools are paying attention because their kids are being affected, if Natalie’s picture and story helps to keep those auto-injectors in schools, that will make a difference.
+LG: In terms of momentum, if parents are paying more attention because there are so many numbers.
+If schools are paying attention because their kids are being affected, if Natalie’s picture and story helps to keep those auto-injectors in schools, that will make a difference.
 The doctors changing their [action] plans, that all makes a difference and adds to the momentum.
 The camps – maybe this will help change them.

 GS: Yet a problem with the airlines is that the allergy policies and their application are still inconsistent.

-JG: Right, it is inconsistent and it shouldn’t take one of us talking about my 13-year-old daughter to have a really safe flight – no one wants to have to do that.
+JG: Right, it is inconsistent.
+And it shouldn’t take one of us talking about my 13-year-old daughter to have a really safe flight.
+No one wants to have to do that.